tosin2013/disconnected-openshift/rhcos/README.md

 *Assisted Installer cloud service?!?!
 In a disconnected environment?!?!  wot in tarnation*

 Well, if all you have is an allow-list/outbound proxy, then it'll work - but you still don't need to mirror any other RHCOS assets for the Assisted Installer, it'll generate the only ISO you'll need to boot systems with.

+You can also define additional trusted Root CAs and an Outbound Proxy to be used for nodes to communicate with the hosted cloud service for installation.
+Post install you could "disconnect" your cluster by removing the Proxy configuration.

 ## IPI/UPI, ACM IPI via Hive